 The Complete Guide to Driving in Wallis and Futuna

-Whether you're exploring the coastline and capital on Wallis LINK#D017 or venturing to the remote volcanic viewpoint of Futuna LINK#D035, there's nothing like a road trip in paradise!
+Whether you're exploring the coastline and capital on Wallis or venturing to the volcanic viewpoints of Futuna, there's nothing like a road trip in paradise!
 All you need to do is sort out the logistics of hiring a car and know some essential road rules to keep yourself and others safe.

 Luckily, this complete guide to driving in Wallis and Futuna can help with all of the above and more, covering driver's licences, vehicle rentals and the road rules you need to know.